-In the Six Sigma DMAIC approach, how to define a process is one of the critical aspects, as this is the basis for identifying sub-processes and, eventually, the improvement project or problem-solving projects.
+In Six Sigma DMAIC, determining how to define a process is one of the critical aspects of the approach, as it is the basis for identifying sub-processes and, eventually, the improvement project or problem-solving projects.

 Defining the process assumes that you have already created the project charter and set up the project scope and now identify some ways to visualize a process.

-The level of detail required to define the process depends on both improvements opportunities and complexities of the problem.
+The level of detail required to define the process depends on both the improvement opportunities and the complexities of the problem.
 Based on complexity, processes can be viewed as both micro or sub-processes and constituents of more extensive macro processes.

 What is a Process

 A process is an organized group of related activities that work together to transform one or more kinds of input into outputs that are of value to the customers.
 In other words, a process is an activity or group of activities that takes the inputs, adds value, and provides outputs to internal or external customers.